What’s My Case Worth

-Insurance Companies also like to look at the type of the wreck.
+Insurance Companies also like to look at the type of wreck.
 Was it a minor impact, soft tissue wreck?
-These types of wrecks are sometime referred to by their acronym as MIST cases and can be difficult if you do not have a skilled attorney in your corner willing to fight for you.
+These types of wrecks are sometimes referred to by their acronym as MIST cases and can be difficult if you do not have a skilled attorney in your corner willing to fight for you.

 How Much Damage was done to your Car?

 If you are in a car wreck with a lot of damage to the vehicles involved, photographs of the damage can be tremendous evidence.
 Photographs taken at the scene itself are very helpful.
 Even photographs taken later can help when negotiating a claim with an insurance adjuster.
 If you’ve been in a bad wreck taking pictures with your smartphone at the scene not only helps show who may be at fault but can also help enhance the value of a claim.